KillaShank/heisenberg-official/README.md

 * I have experience in the field of Linux Kernel Development, DevSecOps, Penetration Testing, and Linux System Administration.

-* I would love to contribute to Open-Source Projects.
+* I would love to contribute to Open-Source Community.

 * :magnet: You can checkout my projects from here :fire: - [![projects](https://forthebadge.com/images/badges/check-it-out.svg)](https://github.com/DiptoChakrabarty/DiptoChakrabarty/blob/master/Projects.md)